Moidore

 Since the Portuguese empire (1415–1999) spread throughout a vast number of territories that are now part of 53 different sovereign states, moidores served as currency not only in those regions but also in other regions of the globe, including Western Europe and the West Indies.

 Etymology

-The word moidore is a loanword from the Portuguese "moeda d'ouro", literally meaning "gold coin".
+The word moidore is a loanword from the Portuguese "moeda de ouro", literally meaning "gold coin".

 England and her colonies

 Moidores circulated widely in England and her colonies, although the coin colloquially known as the moidore was in fact the double moidore.
 It was the principal coin current in Ireland at the beginning of the 18th century, and spread to the west of England.
 The single moidore was generally assigned a sterling value of about 13 shillings 5 1/2 pence, and the double moidore one of about 27 shillings, or in Ireland 30 shillings.